 Buffalo Exchange

 The most recognizable thrift store in the United States is also one of the best thrift stores in New York City.
-Buffalo Exchange was founded in Tucson, Arizona in 1974 and has spent the last 4 decades expanding in every direction.
+Buffalo Exchange was founded in Tucson, Arizona in 1974 and has spent the last 4 decades growing like a weed.
+Founders Kerstin & Spencer Block made Buffalo Exchange a place where folks could buy, sell and trade quality pieces and New Yorkers have quickly come to love the stores.

 The clothing for sale at each location will also vary depending on the neighborhood they’re in.
 Since communities dress differently, the best thrift stores in New York City products often reflect it.
 The items for sale at their Chelsea location might vary from those sold in Williamsburg, so I encourage you to view them as their own independent shops rather than a chain receiving the same shipments.